 She meticulously planned her own farewell to ensure her devout Christian faith resonated on a day of solemn, but spectacular ceremonies conducted with military precision.

-The state funeral was attended by around 2,000 guests at Westminster Abbey including King Charles III, members of the British royal family, European royalty, the Emperor and Empress of Japan and scores of world leaders as well as British and Commonwealth dignitaries.
+The state funeral was attended by 2,000 guests at Westminster Abbey including King Charles III, members of the British royal family, European royalty, the Emperor and Empress of Japan and scores of world leaders as well as British and Commonwealth dignitaries.

 An estimated two million people lined the route of the slow procession taking the Queen’s coffin from the abbey to St George’s Chapel inside Windsor Castle.